ayuryshev/skywire/TestingProposals.md

 integration-test-auth          Run stable tests with HTTP Basic auth enabled
 ```

+Live-integration-tests are described in [README.md#live-integration-tests](https://github.com/skycoin/skycoin/blob/develop/README.md#live-integration-tests).

-Those goals are implemented (mostly from what I saw) as bash-scripts in `./ci_scripts` folder
+Those goals are implemented (mostly from what I saw) as bash-scripts in `./ci_scripts` folder (..need to check later..)

 For dockerized environments there are `./docker` folder (we have now just one `skywire-runner.Dockerfile` )

-.. it's needed to dive in more in their tests ...
+.. it's needed to dive in more in skycoin/skycoin tests ...

 **C. Fuzzy testing**